Skip to main content

 info

-The initializeFirebaseSignIn() call in the client setup will ensure that the user gets automatically signed out from Firebase when signing out from Serverpod to keep both systems in sync.
+The initializeFirebaseSignIn() call ensures that the user gets automatically signed out from Firebase when signing out from Serverpod, keeping both systems in sync.

 Present the authentication UI